 - Increased intracranial pressure due to the tumor increase in size. and edema results in headaches with progressive severity.

 - Seizures affect 20 to 40 % of the patients and could be partial, complex partial or generalised.

 A worldwide public health challenge

-With a global incidence of 2 to 5 per 100,000 people and a very poor prognosis, with survival rate around 15 months after diagnosis, glioblastoma (GBM) is a major public health issue.
+With a global incidence of 2 to 5 per 100,000 people and a very poor prognosis (survival time after diagnosis is around 17 months), glioblastoma (GBM) is a major public health issue.

 GBM accounts for 50% of all gliomas in all age groups, with a peak incidence between 55 and 611.

 More than 25,000 patients per year in Europe and in the US are newly diagnosed harbouring a GBM.